zsolt-nagy/a-practical-introduction-to-modern-javascript/manuscript/01_06_object_basics.md

 }
 ```

-Here we can see that the garage has an integer size and an object propery called `parking`.
+Here we can see that the garage has an integer size and an object property called `parking`.

 We typically build objects using braces by enumerating key-value pairs inside an opening brace and a closing brace.
 Once an object is built, we can add more properties to it: